 The specific objectives were as follows:

 The project has closed with a considerable increase in the stock of juveniles (85,500 specimens) at the facilities of the University of Santiago de Compostela, which, thanks to this project, has been able to substantially improve its equipment.
-This, together with the increase in knowledge and all the experience acquired by the team over the years, has resulted in the improvement of the techniques used and growing conditionsThis has led to remarkable results in terms of survival and growth parameters.
+This, together with the increase in knowledge and all the experience acquired by the work team over the years, has resulted in the improvement of the techniques used and the cultivation conditions, translating into remarkable results in relation to survival and growth parameters.

 Factors involved in the conservation of the endangered naiad Margaritifera margaritifera.
 The importance of hosts in the development of ex situ strategies (MargaSalmo)